SkylineCommunications/dataminer-docs/connector-help/connector_help/Imagine Communications SFP6800+D - Tx2.md

 Imagine Communications SFP6800+D - Tx2

 This driver can be used to view information and configure settings of **Tx2 cards** connected to the Imagine Communications SFP6800+D Chassis.
-This includes information regarding HDMI, CMPST, Electrical andOpticalof the Tx2 cage.
+This includes information regarding HDMI, CMPST, Electrical and Optical of the Tx2 cage.

 ## About